Medical Ethics and Law

 In a nutshell

-This comprehensive course is offered in collaboration with the North Western Postgraduate Medical Deanery and will ensure that the theory underpinning knowledge is delivered alongside and applied to the clinical situation.
-It meets the needs of clients and physicians and ensures that a quality service is delivered effectively and efficiently.
-It is a modular course delivered off-site on a part-time, day release basis.
+This comprehensive course is offered in collaboration with the North-Western Postgraduate Medical Deanery and ensures that the theory underpinning knowledge is delivered alongside and applied to the clinical environment.
+It meets the needs of patients, their families and care-givers, and physicians to ensure that a quality service is delivered effectively and efficiently.

 You will:

-- Gain an in-depth understanding of the theoretical background underpinning your specialty
+- Gain an in-depth understanding of the theoretical background underpinning the specialty of Geriatric Medicine

 This is for you if...

-You want to make a difference to the patient and their family
+You want to make a difference to patients and their families

-You want to gain an in-depth understanding of your specialty
+You want to gain a greater in-depth understanding of the speciality

 All about the course